|Below The Old New Place

-A beautiful slightly-overhanging-but-locker finger crack with 'just enough' footholds on the face goes to a bulge where the rock changes texture near the top.
+A beautiful slightly overhanging finger crack with just enough footholds and pockets on the faces.
 Shake out at the hand jam rest before a couple of thin, cruxy face moves to easier terrain at the top.
 Bear to the right up high to reach the anchors.

 At least 2 longtime LA climbers swear this crack was not called Manic Crack back in the day; that this and the crack to its right (now called Lost Nerve in the guidebooks) were referred to as the "Twin Cracks".
 This makes sense, that the "Manic Crack" name resulted from its nearness to the sport climb "Manic Nirvana", which was bolted in '89 or '90, but most of the cracks here and even some of the faces had been climbed earlier, on TR if not on lead.